zhaoweiyu-github/ChromBERT/docs/source/scripts/ft_prompt_enhanced.rst

 .. option:: --prompt-dim-external

     Dimension of external data.
-Use *512* for *scgpt*.
+Use *512* for *scgpt*, and *768* for *ChromBERT*'s embedding.
 Default is *512*.

 .. option:: --prompt-celltype-cache-file

     Path to the cell type specific prompt cache file.
 Provided if you want to customize the cache file.
 Optional.
+Default is not use it.

 .. option:: --prompt-regulator-cache-file

     Path to the regulator prompt cache file.
 Provided if you want to customize the cache file.
 Optional.
+Default is not use it.